pkeilbach/htwg-practical-nlp/docs/lectures/word_embeddings.md

 !!! warning

     Note that with external evaluation methods, we evaluate both the word embeddings and the downstream task.
 This makes troubleshooting more difficult.

+## Key Takeaways

+- Word embeddings are a way to represent words as vectors.
+- With word embeddings, each dimension represents a different **aspect** of the word.
+We do not know what exactly each dimension represents, but we know that similar words are close to each other in the vector space.
+- To create word embeddings, we typically use a **machine learning model** that performs a **learning task** on a corpus.
+- A famous example of a word embeddings model is the **Continuous Bag-of-Words (CBOW)** model.
+It learns to predict the center word based on its context words.
+- The **rationale** of the CBOW model is, that if two words are surrounded by a similar sets of words when used in various sentences, then those two words tend to be **related in their meaning**.
+- It's architecture is a **shallow dense neural network** with a single hidden layer.
+The word embeddings are essentially a by-product of the learning task, i.e. they are the **weights of the hidden layer** after training.
+- We can evaluate the quality of word embeddings using **intrinsic** and **extrinsic** evaluation methods, where extrinsic evaluation is more practical, because it allows us to evaluate the word embeddings in the context of a real-world application.